Lyall/GBFRelinkFix/README.md

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Screen fades to black are 16:9 and do not mask background loading.

 ## Screenshots